cisstech/nge/projects/demo/src/assets/docs/nge-monaco/usage.md

 import { BrowserModule } from '@angular/platform-browser';
 import { AppComponent } from './app.component';

-import { NgeMonacoModule, NgeMonacoContribution, NGE_MONACO_CONTRIBUTION } from 'nge-monaco';
+import { NgeMonacoModule, NgeMonacoContribution, NGE_MONACO_CONTRIBUTION } from '@mcisse/nge/monaco';

 @Injectable() // use injectable only if you want to use angular dependency injection. class MyContribution implements NgeMonacoContribution {